SteveBarnett/Remixing/_thinking/thoughts-on-ai-october-2025.md

 - The iron triangle still applies to AI.
 Fast, cheap, good: pick two.
     - If it looks like all three, look more closely to see the hidden cost or lower quality.
+- Be wary of looking for technology solutions to social problems

 ### Technology